-How Long does it Take to Dissolve a Business?
+How Long does it Take to Dissolve an LLC?

 Now that you know how to cancel an LLC, the question remains, how long does the process take?
-Generally it takes between 90 and 180 days from the date you filed your Articles of Dissolution.
+Generally it takes between 90 and 180 days, not business days, from the date you filed your Articles of Dissolution.

 The time it will take to physically close up shop is based on how long it takes for you to handle the above steps.

-Whatever the reasons for closing your doors, understanding how to dissolve a business is important.
+Whatever the reasons for closing your doors, understanding how to dissolve an llc is important.
 It will prevent you from compounding the stress of an already stressful situation.